Ultimater/skeleton/dir_structure.md

 │   │   ├── entries
 │   │   ├── commons
 │   │   └── modules
-│   ├── library (only generic libraries, extended Phalcon classes) │   ├── modules
+│   ├── library (only generic libraries; see phanbook's structure) │   ├── modules
 │   │   └── main
 │   │       ├── controllers
-│   │       └── Module.php
+│   │       ├── models (these are models we don't want to share with other modules) │   │       ├── Module.php
-│   └── services
+│   │       └── views (these are views specific to this module, not all views should be shared) │   └── services
 └── env
     ├── composer.json